juanelas/bigint-secrets/README.md

 <a name="isProbablyPrime"></a>

 ## isProbablyPrime(w, iterations) ⇒ <code>Promise</code>
-Miller-Rabin Probabilistic Primality Test.
-FIPS 186-4 C.3.1
+The test first tries if any of the first 250 small primes are a factor of the input number and then passes several iterations of Miller-Rabin Probabilistic Primality Test (FIPS 186-4 C.3.1)

 **Kind**: global function
 **Returns**: <code>Promise</code> - A promise that resolve to a boolean that is either true (a probably prime number) or false (definitely composite)